andreasm80/blog.local/content/post/2024-01-15-proxmox-opentofu-ansible-and-kubernetes/index.md

 0 directories, 3 files
 ```

-But these file dont to anything other than provides the relevant information to connect and interact with Proxmox.
+But these files dont to anything other than provides the relevant information to connect and interact with Proxmox.
 What I need is a OpenTofu resource with a task that needs to be done.
 So I will prepare a file called ubuntu_cloud_image.tf with the following content:

 ```yaml
 resource "proxmox_virtual_environment_file" "ubuntu_cloud_image" {